Wednesday, September 30, 2009

 Olive Oil

+Heat up you oil in a frying pan, then fry your cumin seeds and rosemary for 30 seconds before adding in the onion and garlic.
+Cook this until it starts to become translucent.
 Then add in the potatoes and poppy seeds.
 Cook for a few minutes to heat through the potatoes.
 Then stir in the mustard, honey and seasoning.
 Cook this until the edges of your potatoes and onion start to blacken slightly.
 Top with cheese to melt it just before serving.
 This would be great with some nice red peppers, cauliflower or some roasted squash.
 Also would be nice to fry some chorizo at the start so that the spicy red oil could get into it all.
 Great as a main, or a nice side.